-- Completion of all sections of the Sport Resolutions online application form. - A sport-specific CV, demonstrating clearly that the applicant meets both the general criteria and the criteria for the category of Panel Membership for which application is being made; - A cover letter, detailing your suitability for the role, reasons for wanting to join the panel, and how you meet the selection criteria. - Contact details for two referees to support the application.
-Sport Resolutions may approach the referees for references prior to the application being submitted for consideration by the PARC.
-Provision of the contact details is evidence of consent of the applicant to the request for a reference being made. - A copy of the relevant accreditation certificate and, in the case of Mediators only, evidence of registration with a nationally recognised mediation body. - Legal and other professional panel members, other than lay specialist members, are required to provide evidence of current professional indemnity insurance cover applicable to the work to be carried out under the auspices of Sport Resolutions, subject to the right of PARC to waive/amend these requirements. - Applicants may be required to undergo additional recruitment and selection checks prior to making appointments in the area of safeguarding.
+- Completion of all sections of the standard Sport Resolutions application form to be supplied by Sport Resolutions; - A CV, demonstrating clearly that the applicant meets both the General criteria and the criteria for the category of Panel Membership for which application is being made; - Contact details for two referees to support the application (new applicants only).
+The Chief Executive of Sport Resolutions may approach the referees for references prior to the application being submitted for consideration by the PARC.
+Provision of the contact details is evidence of consent of the applicant to the request for a reference being made by the Chief Executive of Sport Resolutions; - A copy of the relevant accreditation certificate and, in the case of Mediators only, evidence of registration with a nationally recognised mediation body; - Legal and other professional panel members, other than lay specialist members, are required to provide evidence of current professional indemnity insurance cover applicable to the work to be carried out under the auspices of Sport Resolutions, subject to the right of PARC to waive/amend these requirements; - Applicants may be required to undergo additional recruitment and selection checks prior to making appointments in the area of safeguarding.

-D2.
-Equality Monitoring
+D3 Equality Monitoring